originally posted at https://www.goodfeelingplace.com/my-gymnastics-rings

 The above routine is scalable so next year I can replace the strength moves with more difficult ones as I’m able to do them.

-I did compete at the Rocky Mountain Open, you can see the video in my review of the meet.
-I’ve been competing at that meet every year since then, and I post my review of each meet on this site.
+Jan 2011 Update: I did compete at the Rocky Mountain Open, you can see the video in my review of the meet.